 Directed by Cliff Bole

-This was the first real season-ending cliff-hanger for Star Trek: The Next Generation, and in my opinion, it’s the best one they ever did.
-Though I have two episodes which I would put ahead of it as my favorite episodes of this show, this is definitely #3.
+This was the first real season-ending cliffhanger for Star Trek: The Next Generation, and in my opinion, it’s the best one they ever did.
+Though I have two episodes that I would put ahead of it as my favorite episodes of this show, this is definitely #3.

-During a few episodes of the past three seasons, there has been build up toward an encounter with an alien race known as The Borg.
+During a few episodes of the past three seasons, there has been a build-up toward an encounter with an alien race known as The Borg.
 They are part machine, part organic life form.
 They are also seemingly unstoppable.
-The Federation has been preparing for an encounter for quite some time, but it is still eighteen months to two years away from developing serious weapons which it can use against The Borg.
+The Federation has been preparing for an encounter for quite some time, but it is still eighteen months to two years away from developing serious weapons that it can use against The Borg.